Fructose: structure, food sources, metabolism & health impact

 Regulation of hepatic fructolysis

-Once triose phosphates are produced, glucose and fructose metabolic pathways converge.
-However, the steps leading to the conversion of fructose into two triose phosphate molecules require neither glucokinase nor phosphofructokinase-1.
-This means that those molecules enter the glycolytic pathway downstream of its key control points, and that, therefore, hepatic fructolysis is not regulated by the energy charge of the cell or hormones, such as insulin and glucagon.[10]
+Once triose phosphates are produced, the metabolic pathways of glucose and fructose converge.
+However, the steps leading to the conversion of fructose into two triose phosphate molecules do not involve glucokinase or phosphofructokinase-1.
+Consequently, these molecules enter the glycolytic pathway downstream of its primary regulatory checkpoints.
+This means that hepatic fructolysis is not modulated by the cellular energy charge nor by hormonal signals such as insulin and glucagon.[18]

 Regulatory effects of fructose 1-phosphate

-The increase in the intracellular concentration of fructose 1-phosphate influences hepatic glucose metabolism, as it modulate the activity of two glycolytic enzymes: glucokinase and pyruvate kinase (EC 2.7.1.40).[10]
+An increase in the intracellular concentration of fructose 1-phosphate affects hepatic glucose metabolism by modulating the activity of two key glycolytic enzymes: glucokinase and pyruvate kinase (EC 2.7.1.40).[35]

-Fructose 1-phosphate enhances glucokinase activity by promoting its release from GRP, an inhibitory protein that sequesters the enzyme, in a inactive state, inside the nucleus.
-This promotes glucose phosphorylation and uptake, and glycogen synthesis.[16]
+Fructose 1-phosphate enhances glucokinase activity by promoting its release from the glucokinase regulatory protein (GRP), which normally sequesters the enzyme in an inactive state within the nucleus.
+This facilitates glucose phosphorylation, cellular uptake, and promotes glycogen synthesis.[36]

-Fructose 1-phosphate is an allosteric activator of pyruvate kinase, thus contributing to the increased circulating levels of lactate after fructose ingestion.[7]
+Fructose 1-phosphate also acts as an allosteric activator of pyruvate kinase, contributing to the elevated blood lactate levels observed following fructose ingestion.[35]

-• increase glycogen synthesis by allosterically inhibiting glycogen phosphorylase (EC EC 2.4.1.1), an enzyme of glycogenolysis;[32]
+• enhance glycogen synthesis by allosterically inhibiting glycogen phosphorylase (EC EC 2.4.1.1), a key enzyme in glycogenolysis;[37]

-• stimulate uric acid synthesis by allosterically activating AMP deaminase (EC 3.5.4.6).[10]
+• stimulate uric acid production by allosterically activating AMP deaminase (EC 3.5.4.6).[38]

 Fate of triose phosphates

-Triose phosphates derived from fructolysis can enter gluconeogenesis, lipogenesis or oxidative pathways.[29]
+The triose phosphates derived from fructolysis can be directed toward gluconeogenesis, lipogenesis, or oxidative pathways.[39]

-Part of the fructose can also be oxidized to carbon dioxide and water for the production of ATP through the Krebs cycle, or to lactate, which is then released into the circulation, in a sort of reverse Cori cycle, that may be advantageous to the working muscle cell as it provides an additional energy substrate.[28]
+A portion of fructose may also undergo complete oxidation to carbon dioxide and water via the Krebs cycle, contributing to ATP production.
+Alternatively, it may be converted to lactate, which is then released into the circulation.
+This process, resembling a reverse Cori cycle, may be beneficial for working muscle tissue by providing an additional energy substrate.[40]

-A small amount of the triose phosphates may be used as a substrate for fatty acid synthesis, and therefore for the synthesis of triglycerides.[27]
+A minor portion of the triose phosphates may serve as precursors for fatty acid synthesis, and subsequently for triglyceride formation.[41]

-Finally, it was observed that, in healthy subjects, an acute fructose ingestion is associated with a reduction in circulating free fatty acid levels.
-This may be due either to an increased fatty acid clearance or to an inhibition of adipose tissue lipolysis; however, the mechanism behind this effect has not yet been elucidated.[29]
+Finally, it has been observed that acute fructose ingestion in healthy individuals is associated with a reduction in circulating free fatty acid levels.
+This may result from increased fatty acid clearance or inhibition of lipolysis; however, the exact mechanism remains unclear.[39]

-Gout is an inflammatory condition of the joints caused by the deposition of uric acid crystals, deposition which is consequent to the high circulating levels of uric acid.
+Gout is an inflammatory condition of the joints caused by the deposition of uric acid crystals, a deposition that results from high circulating levels of uric acid.

-In the liver, the rapid phosphorylation of fructose may reduce the intracellular free phosphate, which, in turn, may increase uric acid production through the activation of AMP deaminase, which is also activated by fructose 1-phosphate.
-The rapid phosphorylation of fructose reduces ATP levels while increases AMP levels.
-AMP deaminase, by converting AMP to IMP, directs the nucleotide towards the conversion into uric acid.[32]
+In the liver, the rapid phosphorylation of fructose may reduce intracellular free phosphate, which, in turn, may increase uric acid production through the activation of AMP deaminase, a process also stimulated by fructose 1-phosphate.
+The rapid phosphorylation of the monosaccharide lowers ATP levels and increases AMP levels.
+AMP deaminase, by converting AMP to IMP, directs the nucleotide toward conversion into uric acid.[37]

-Finally, fructose can contribute to uric acid production also through stimulating purine synthesis.[21]
+Finally, fructose may contribute to uric acid production by stimulating purine synthesis.[42]

 Endogenous synthesis

-Although fructose is mainly derives from diet, animals are able to produce it through the polyol pathway.[30]
-This pathway, which is present in numerous tissues and organs, converts glucose into fructose via sorbitol.[20]
+Although fructose is mainly derived from diet, animals are able to produce it through the polyol pathway.[43]
+This pathway, present in various tissues and organs, converts glucose into fructose via sorbitol.[5]

-In the first step, glucose is reduced to sorbitol, in a reaction catalyzed by aldose reductase (EC 1.1.1.21), a NADPH-dependent reductase, which has a broad specificity for monosaccharides, being able to reduce galactose to galactitol, too.
+• In the first step, glucose is reduced to sorbitol in a reaction catalyzed by aldose reductase (EC 1.1.1.21), a NADPH-dependent reductase with broad specificity for monosaccharides.
+In fact, it can also reduce galactose to galactitol.

-Endogenously synthesized fructose is the primary source of energy for sperm and may be important for fertility.[10]
+Endogenously synthesized fructose is the primary energy source for sperm and may play an important role in fertility.[44]

 Inborn errors of fructose metabolism

-Two inborn errors affect fructose metabolism: essential or benign fructosuria and hereditary fructose intolerance, both autosomal recessive diseases.
+Two inborn errors affect fructose metabolism: essential or benign fructosuria and hereditary fructose intolerance, both of which are autosomal recessive diseases.

-Due to its benign nature, no dietary restrictions are recommended.
+Due to its benign nature, no dietary restrictions are necessary.[7]

-• Hereditary fructose intolerance usually occurs at the time of weaning, when foods containing the monosaccharide are introduced into the diet.[13]
+• Hereditary fructose intolerance usually manifests at the time of weaning, when foods containing the monosaccharide are introduced into the diet.[8]

-It is caused by the deficiency of fructose 1-phosphate aldolase.
-Due to the high fructokinase activity, a cytosolic accumulation of fructose 1-phosphate and a trapping of phosphate occur.
-This leads to a drop in postprandial blood glucose levels caused by the inhibition of glycogenolysis and gluconeogenesis.
-Furthermore, the high utilization of ATP, which is the phosphate donor in the reaction catalyzed by fructokinase, and its diminished regeneration lead to its depletion, which results in an increased release of magnesium ions and production of uric acid.[30]
+It is caused by a deficiency of fructose 1-phosphate aldolase.
+Because of high fructokinase activity, a cytosolic accumulation of fructose 1-phosphate and phosphate trapping occur.
+This leads to a decrease in postprandial blood glucose levels due to the inhibition of both glycogenolysis and gluconeogenesis.
+Furthermore, the high consumption of ATP, used as the phosphate donor in the reaction catalyzed by fructokinase, and its limited regeneration result in ATP depletion.
+This, in turn, leads to an increased release of magnesium ions and elevated uric acid production.

-This inborn error causes renal and liver dysfunctions and can be fatal.
-However, affected subjects develop symptoms only when they are exposed to monosaccharide, so the therapy is a fructose-free diet.
+This inborn error causes renal and liver dysfunction, and can be fatal.
+However, affected individuals develop symptoms only when exposed to fructose.
+Thus, the recomended therapy is a fructose-free diet.[7]

 References